 This list came from Airbnb’s website with some comments of my own:

 - Do not pay for a room using cash, venmo or other methods.
-You will only pay for Airbnb through the app – unless permission has been granted by Airbnb.
+You will only pay for Airbnb through the app, unless permission has been granted by Airbnb.
 If this is the case, it would be stated on the listing before you book.
+I still find this shady, so I would avoid it.

 - Don’t stay in places that seem too good to be true.
 They are most likely a scam.
 Apartments or houses that look gorgeous, with a bunch of amenities and have a really low price are probably not real.